Wondering what ROAS is?

 If you’re not using conversion tracking on your ad service, you’ll probably have to set up a Google Analytics campaign to track conversions.
 That involves creating a custom URL that’s derived from your source and campaign.

 Once you’ve created the URL, you’ll need to track goals in Google Analytics.
-When you create goals, you’ll give each goal a value which equates to the amount of revenue earned from the sale.
+When you create goals, you’ll give each goal a value that equates to the amount of revenue earned from the sale.

 As you can see, it’s not quite as easy to count beans as you’d like it to be.
 Unfortunately, once you’ve finally set up the process of tracking conversions, you’re still left with a bit of complexity.

 Why?
-Because there are typically multiple touch points in the customer journey to a sale.
+Because there are typically multiple touchpoints in the customer journey to a sale.

 Sally clicks on the ad and shops on John’s site.
 She thinks to herself: “I could use a pair of blue jeans and these look great, but I need to wait for payday.”

 After payday, Sally is searching for blue jeans online and sees John’s ad.
 She remembers that she liked the jeans from the banner ad she saw the other day.